I felt very safe when I was there. There were no fears about COVID. It’s all very professional and well organised. I can’t praise them enough.

 June’s story

-Read storyVitreoretinal surgery is a specialised procedure designed to address issues in the retina and vitreous—the gel-like substance filling the eye.
-This surgery helps restore vision affected by retinal disorders by repairing or removing damaged tissue.
+Read storyVitreoretinal (VR) surgery is a specialised procedure designed to address issues in the retina and vitreous—the gel-like substance filling the eye.
+This surgery helps restore vision affected by retinal disorders by repairing or removing damaged tissue, including conditions such as vitreous floaters that can impair sight.

 What are the symptoms of vitreoretinal disorders?